quincy443/Test2022LondonADBv2/README.md

 Our solution here, however, is less demanding on the hardware knowledges; Using Terabee distance sensor prefabricated with Android API indeed has the advantage of using non-disturbive infra-red ray.

+## The APP

 <img src="https://i.ibb.co/NsGNQdx/app-screenshot.jpg" width="250">

 ##### APP screenshot

 1. Sensor On/Off
 2. Detected Distance
-3. Levelmeter
+3. Bubble Level
-4. meter Display/Hidden
+4. Bubble Level On/OFf
 5. wavelength frequency gain
 6. wave form
 7. generated wavelength frequency Range
 8. Detected Distance Range
+9. Maximum Distance
-9. live frequency wavelength
+10. live frequency wavelength
-10. Sound Recorder
+11. Sound Recorder
-11. Message Log
+12. Message Log

-input

-bubble level to keep phone lay flat

-output control

-## Output Files
+### A. Distance Sensor _(1)(2)_

+Terabee Distance sensor is connected to the smartphone via USB cable.
+The tested sensor has a maximum range of 60 meter, but as observed buildings in Hong Kong have "ceilings" of height ranged from 2 meters to X.

+### B. Bubble Level _(3)(4)_

+As the user needs to be in a constant pace walking to operate the app, bubble level, which is based on internal built-in accelerometer of common smartphones, is to guide the user to keep phone lay as flat as possible in order to acquire relatively accurate data.

+### C. Sonic Input / Output Parameters _(7)(8)(9).(6)_

+Live distance data feed whose range of diatance (in meters) is estimated in advance at sites.
+The range of distance will be correpsonded straightforwardly to desirable range of sound determined solely by its wavelength.
+The waveform has the option of sine, triangular, chainsaw, and ...
+User could change the option by touching on the waveform image _(6)_.

+### D. Recording _(11)(7)_

 Two files are created when the reocording feature is invoked, which are accessible at _/android/data/com.distance2noise/files/audio/_ :